FIELD NOTES:: FILM :: LINCOLN LETTERS II: PATRICK WANG

 Tonight the conversation is tremendous, and after an hour in the theater, it spills out into the hallway.
 Here is a student about to direct for the first time, a production of The Magic Flute no less.
 The film has given him ideas.
 Here is Sharon, bearing gifts of food and souvenirs stuffed in a Cornhusker hat.
 Her daughter Sarah introduced her to the movie.
 I met Sharon before when she came to see the film in Kansas City.
 She knows film, and I do not take her repeated attendance at screenings lightly.

 Here is David, the playwright.
 His enthusiasm for the film is a key reason we are playing in Lincoln.
-The film has chanLL4ged for him tonight, and he explains to me these surprises.
+The film has changed for him tonight, and he explains to me these surprises.
 Here is Ying Zhu after all, and her husband has driven from Omaha to be with us tonight.
 Ying is an artist who has just opened an installation at the Museum of Nebraska called Watch Your Steps.

 Her installation is on the second floor of the museum in the Skylight Gallery.
 In this room, a cloud hovers below a broad skylight.
 Black and white tiles cover the floor, but each white tile is raised, a potential hazard.
 I think how this change in the floor draws our focus to a place and a motion we rush past.
 It tunes us in to the small and the detailed.
 And the cloud somehow makes us feel huge.
 We are simultaneously stretched